A BRIEF HISTORY OF SOUTHAMPTON

 In order to help the port in 1554 it was decreed that Malmsey wine, from France, could only be imported through Southampton.
 In 1567, after much complaining, the rules were changed.
 Other ports were allowed to import it but only if they charged a tariff, half of which went to Southampton Corporation.

 In 1541 a visitor said Southampton had 'many fair merchants houses' and the High Street was 'one of the fairest in all England for timber buildings'.
 In 1552 another person wrote 'The town is handsome and for its size has houses as fair as those in London'.
-But by the end of the century it was a different picture.
+But by the end of the century, it was a different picture.
 The walls were said to be overgrown with 'elders, yew and such other weeds'.
 Poor people used towers around the walls as dwellings and local butchers grazed their animals on the hill under the castle keep.
 Some houses, it was said, were 'greatly decayed and likely to fall down'.

-In 1550 William Capon, rector of St Marys left 100 pounds in his will to be used to found a grammar school in Southampton.
+In 1550 William Capon, rector of St Mary's left 100 pounds in his will to be used to found a grammar school in Southampton.
 It opened in 1554 in Winkle Street.

 However Southampton languished in the 17th century.
-At the end of the century people commented that its trade had decayed and the town had fallen into neglect.
+At the end of the century, people commented that its trade had decayed and the town had fallen into neglect.

 SOUTHAMPTON IN THE 18th CENTURY

-Then in 1750 Prince Frederick went bathing in the sea at Southampton.
+In 1750 Prince Frederick went bathing in the sea at Southampton.
 He liked it so much he returned again the same year.
 Although he died the next year his 3 sons came to visit the town.
 Soon many rich visitors followed.
 People believed that bathing in seawater could heal many diseases.

 In 1762 Southampton was called: 'one of the prettiest and healthiest towns in England, it is rather extensive and well populated and possesses several fine houses'.

 From 1770 Southampton began to grow north of the Bargate.
 By 1802 growth had spread as far as Commercial Road.
-Southampton's population rose from about 6,000 in 1770 to 8,000 in 1801.
+The population rose from about 6,000 in 1770 to about 8,000 in 1801.

 From 1745 the authorities planted trees along the road across the Common.
 In 1761 an assembly room was opened on West Quay.
 Balls were held there and games of cards.
 A visitor described it as 'very elegant, handsomely lighted up with 5 glass chandeliers'.
 In 1766 Southampton got its first theatre in French Street.
-Southampton gained its first bank in 1778.
+The town gained its first bank in 1778.

 In 1770 an act of Parliament set up a body of men called the Improvement Commissioners with powers to pave and clean the main streets of Southampton.
 From 1782 they provided 150 oil lamps to light some of the streets.
 In 1775 Eastgate was demolished as it impeded the flow of traffic.
 In 1765 a passage for pedestrians was cut through the east arch of the Bargate.
 Later another was cut through the west gate.
 In 1799 a wooden bridge was built across the Itchen at Northam.

 The improvement commissioners in Southampton also towed away carts blocking the streets of Southampton.
-They were chained to a tree known as the pound tree and the owner had to pay a fine to get them back.You can try out our MCSA and latest ITIL V3 to get high flying success in final ccnp security and PMI Certification exams.Our EMC Certification is also very useful tool.
+They were chained to a tree known as the pound tree and the owner had to pay a fine to get them back.

 SOUTHAMPTON IN THE 19th CENTURY